ChasinSpin/astrid/docs/Troubleshooting.md

 ## Mouse Problems On Tablet

 If you have to move the mouse on a tablet to be able to select a button, enter text into a field etc., then change "Interactive" to "Touch Panel" in your VNC settings.

+## Simbad Planets Inaccurate

+Planets looked up on Simbad have incorrect RA/DECs, for now use other software to determine RA/DEC and input manually.

 ## Some spots on VNC are blurred